sxiii/cryptogenerator/README.md

 0) Install git, if you don't have it `sudo apt install git`
 1) Clone this repo with: `git clone https://github.com/sxiii/cryptogenerator`
 2) Enter the folder with script: `cd cryptogenerator`
+3) Make the script executable: `chmod +x cryptogenerator.sh`
-3) Run the cool, semi-automatic script: `./cryptogenerator.sh`
+4) Run the cool, semi-automatic script: `./cryptogenerator.sh`
-4) Answer 7 questions one-at-a-time.
+5) Answer 7 questions one-at-a-time.
+After each question (answer) press enter.
-5) Wait few minutes, and...
+6) Wait few minutes, and...
 Done!
 Your crypto is laying at ./cryptogenerator/build/release/src

 ## Resulting binaries
 Please go to ./cryptogenerator/build/release/src location to find your binaries.